YinHK-gameDev/unity-learn/scripting cheestsheet/PlayerPrefs.md

 > store value eg score in database

 Unity stores PlayerPrefs in a local registry, without encryption.

-Do not use PlayerPrefs data to store sensitive data.
+**Do not use PlayerPrefs data to store sensitive data !**.

-Unity stores `PlayerPrefs` data differently based on which operating system the application runs on.
+Unity stores **`PlayerPrefs`** data differently based on which operating system the application runs on.

 ### ref